Travel from China to Vietnam by Railway

 Continue to the Qingyangong Temple.
 The Taoist temple Qingyanggong originates from the Zhou dynasty (1122-221 BC).
 During the Ming Dynasty this wonderful temple was destroyed and later rebuilt under the reign of Emperor Kangxi (early Qing Dynasty).

 In the evening you visit a Sichuan opera.
 This colorful mixture of singing, music, acrobatics, puppetry and mask dancing is a must when visiting Chengdu.
 A very special feature of the Sichuan Opera is the "change of face", where the actors change the colorful face masks up to 10 times within 20 seconds, without the audience even noticing!
 Overnight stay in Chengdu.

 Day 5: CHENGDU: PANDA BREEDING CENTER – GIANT BUDDHA OF LESHAN – TRAVEL TO EMEI SHAN

-In the early morning you will visit the Panda breeding station outside Chengdu.
+Visit the Panda breeding station outside Chengdu.
 The Panda Research Station, founded in 1993 with the support of the WWF, has made it its mission to protect these rare, endangered animals.
 You take a walking tour around the Panda Park.

-Drive to the Great Buddha of Leshan (2 hours).
+Drive to the Great Buddha of Leshan.

 With its 71 meters height, this colossal and impressive Buddha statue is considered the largest Buddhist sculpture in the world.
 Over 90 years this building would be carved out of a rock wall in the 8th century!
-We visit the Dafo Park from where the incredible dimensions of the Dafo, the Chinese name, are impressively shown to advantage.
+You visit the Dafo Park from where the incredible dimensions of the Dafo, the Chinese name, are impressively shown to advantage.